 10 Applications of Object Oriented Programming

 The modern software engineering landscape is changing at a blistering pace.
 AI integration, low-code applications, and new engineering efficiency tools have set the stage for a busy decade to come (DevPro Journal).
-These changes make object-oriented programming (OOP) even more important as a cornerstone strategy for building versatile, scalable, efficient applications.
+These changes make programming even more important as a cornerstone strategy for building versatile, scalable, efficient applications.

 If you are interested in learning more in-depth about OOP and Python, check out our Software Engineering Bootcamp.
-In this immersive program, you will learn how to create and manipulate objects, utilize inheritance and encapsulation, and apply OOP principles to build robust and modular JavaScript applications.
+In this immersive program, you will learn how to create and manipulate objects, utilize inheritance and encapsulation, and apply these principles to build robust and modular JavaScript applications.

 Here are the 10 basic concepts of OOP that you should know when programming in Python: